aaronsherwood/studentProjectServer/README.md

 # Student Project Server
 A simple node.js server made for my students in the [Interactive Media Program](http://nyuad.im/) at NYUAD.
 It shows their work full screen, and auto advances through their projects.
-Here's an [example](http://decodingnaturestudentwork.herokuapp.com/), taken from my [Decoding Nature](http://decodingnature.nyuad.im/weekly-schedule/) class.
+Here's an [example](http://decodingnaturestudentwork.herokuapp.com/) of it in use, showing student work from my [Decoding Nature](http://decodingnature.nyuad.im/weekly-schedule/) class.

 ## Requirements
 [Node.js](https://nodejs.org/en/) ver.
 8.6.0++